sergelogvinov/proxmox-cloud-controller-manager/docs/install.md

 If you modify the `kubelet` flags, it's recommended to check all workloads in the cluster.
 Please __delete__ the node resource first, and __restart__ the kubelet.

+The steps to troubleshoot the Proxmox CCM:
+1. scale down the CCM deployment to 1 replica.
+2. set log level to `--v=5` in the deployment.
+3. check the logs
+4. check kubelet flag `--cloud-provider=external`, delete the node resource and restart the kubelet.
+5. check the logs
+6. wait for 1 minute.
+If CCM cannot reach the Proxmox API, it will log the error.
+7. check tains, labels, and providerID in the `Node` object.